A detailed comparison of HALCON vs. Cognex VisionProNew updated information on 05/02/18

 1D and 2D Barcode tools - Equivalent performance on 1D and 2D barcode symbologies - Cognex enjoys an advantage on the number of barcode grading metrics and also has US Postal Barcode capability.

-Image Acquisition and features: VisionPro HAD support fairly good support for cameras through their Image Acquisition partners.
-With the push to a closed architecture VisionPro users are now forced to purchase Cognex re-labeled Basler cameras and Cognex's own branded 3D sensors to solve applications.
-There is still 3rd framegrabber support for CameraLink and Coaxpress, but the GigE has been locked down to prevent 3rd party cameras.
+Image Acquisition and features: VisionPro HAD fairly good support for cameras through their Image Acquisition partners.
+With the move to a closed system architecture VisionPro users are now forced to purchase Cognex re-labeled Basler cameras and Cognex's own branded 3D sensors to solve applications.
+There is still 3rd party framegrabber support for CameraLink and Coaxpress, but the GigE has been locked down to prevent 3rd party cameras.
 We are not sure if USB3 Vision interface has also been locked down.

 HALCON supports all of the image acquisition standards - Gig E Vision, USB 3 Vision, CameraLink, CoaxPress, GeniCam, GenTL, DirectShow, TWAIN, .....
 HALCON also has the ability to create HDR (High Dynamic Range) images from standard non-HDR cameras - typically you can get over 100dB of dynamic range using the HALCON algorithms with a typical Basler Gig E camera vision camera.